 The Workday@Yale Program brings Yale University’s administrative services in line with its excellence in teaching, research, and practice.
-The Program's most recent implementation, Workday Financials, launched in July 2017 (see timeline below), delivers real-time reporting, standardizes business processes, and minimizes administrative work for the Yale community.
+The Program's most recent implementation, Workday Financials, launched in July 2017 (see timeline below) and provides Yale with real-time reporting, standardized business processes, and minimized administrative work for the University community.

 The administrative software (Oracle eBusiness) that Yale has used for many years to manage its human resources, payroll, and finance operations reached the end of its useful life.
 As a result, a replacement solution was researched and it was determined that Workday would meet the University’s current and future operating requirements.

-Yale's legacy systems have been customized to respond to the unique needs of each school or administrative unit.
-This adds a layer of complexity that must be addressed whenever system updates and/or changes are required.
-Workday offers configurable frameworks that can be modified and extended but also prevent changes to the system that will disrupt Workday's ability to offer updates in the future.
+Yale's legacy systems had been customized to respond to the unique needs of each school or administrative unit.
+This added a layer of complexity that needed to be addressed whenever system updates and/or changes were required.
+Workday offers configurable frameworks that can be modified and extended while also preventing disruptions when offering future updates.
 Unlike customization toolkits typically offered by traditional ERP solutions, Workday requires no coding, eliminating the need to involve programmers.
-This allows Yale to make changes and upgrades more quickly and easily in the future.
+This allows Yale to make future changes and upgrades more quickly and easily.

-The initial rollout of Workday functionality on July 1, 2015, included the delivery of human resource, academic, and payroll modules.
-The implementation of Workday gave individuals greater control over their personal information through 24/7 access to information over a secure network.
-All employees are now able to access their personal data from any computer or mobile device with internet access.
-This self-service functionality allows employees to update their personal contact information, view pay slips and pay deductions, view and update benefits when appropriate, access directory information, and provide access to additional HR information.
+The initial rollout of Workday functionality (Workday HCM) on July 1, 2015, included the delivery of human resource, academic, and payroll modules.
+This implementation gave individuals greater control and 24/7 access to personal information over a secure network.
+Employees can also review their personal data from any computer or mobile device with internet access.
+This self-service functionality allows employees to update their contact information, view pay slips and deductions, access and update benefits, search the directory, and review additional HR information.

-As the team continues to optimize the human resource and payroll modules, and transition from our current finance systems to Workday, Yale aims to achieve the following strategic objectives:
+As the team continues to optimize Workday, Yale will continue to focus on the following strategic objectives: